Skip to Content

 Payment terms are configured per company location in Shopify admin under Customers → Companies → [company] → [location] → Payment terms.

-Multi-company customers
+Multi-location customers

 • Which catalog they see (which products / variants are available).